eucalyptus/eucalyptus-imaging-worker/README.md

-imaging-servo
+eucalyptus-imaging-service
 ===================

 What is this?
 -------------

-The *imaging-servo* is a service that is installed in the Eucalyptus Imaging EMI.
+The *eucalyptus-imaging-service* is a service that is installed in the Eucalyptus Imaging EMI.

 Prerequisites
 -------------

-In order to use *imaging-servo*, you will need a few things:
+In order to use *eucalyptus-imaging-service*, you will need a few things:

 * A Eucalyptus EMI on which to install the service
 * ntp